 Evidence of Stone Age and Iron Age remains at Tswaing indicate that the basin was a part of our predecessors lives.
 However, it was only during the 1990s that evidence proved that this crater was caused by a meteorite.
 Before this, there was rife speculation that it was an old volcano.

 The meteorite was probably about the size of a an average house and it would have taken no more than 10 seconds to slam into the ground after entering the Earth's atmosphere, releasing the energy of about 100 Hiroshima atom bombs.
 Life within a 35 kilometre radius would have been wiped out.

 Although the Tswaing is considered far less important, geologically speaking, than the Vredefort Dome, it is a lot more pleasing on the eye, as well as being southern Africa's only example of a lake within a crater caused by a meteorite collision.
 Unfortunately, before the value of the crater site was understood, the lake was the site of a commercial salt-making operation.

-Today the Tswaing Nature Reserve is a sanctuary with a small interpretation centre and museum and fairly popular for picnics.
+Today the Tswaing Nature Reserve is a sanctuary with a small interpretation centre and museum (see below) and fairly popular for picnics.

 Popular Activities in or near Tswaing Nature Reserve